Umesh-ss-packeging/Shree-sainath-packeging/README.md

 # Clone the repository
 git clone https://github.com/your-username/shree-sainath-packaging.git

-# Navigate to the project directory
+# Move to the project directory
 cd shree-sainath-packaging

-# Install dependencies
-npm install

-# Start the development server
-npm run dev
+# Open in your local server environment (e.g., XAMPP or WAMP)